veljkoselakovic/CoreMSG/README.md

 # CoreMSG
-A Phyton class for messenger.com
+A Python class for messenger.com